kunjsong01/Cpp_Warm_up/study/standard_library_notes.md

 Template
 -------
-A mean of code generation, a compact way to deal with same operation using different data types (i.e. overloading) ...
+A mean of code generation, a compact way to deal with same operation using different data types (i.e. overloading) ... compile-time polymorphism

 1. Function Template: See #5 in Function section.
 2. Class Template